EIP-MCPB

 Imagine that!

 Will there still be issues with these types of machines?
 Yes, there will.
 But those issues will be mechanical.
-All other issues will be remedied because a VTN exists to allow such remedy.
+All other issues will be remedied because a BAM exists to allow such remedy.

 A better approach, and in fact the best approach of all is to use a purely software solution operating in optimum mode.
 That’s what EIP–T* provides.